File system: Migrating to a different file system

 Migration has the disadvantage of requiring additional space although it may be faster.
 The best case is if there is unused space on media which will contain the final file system.

-For example, to migrate a FAT32 file system to an ext2 file system.
-First create a new ext2 file system, then copy the data to the file system, then delete the FAT32 file system.
+For example, to migrate a FAT32 file system to an ext2 file system, a new ext2 file system is created.
+Then the data from the FAT32 file system is copied to the ext2 one, and the old file system is deleted.

 An alternative, when there is not sufficient space to retain the original file system until the new one is created, is to use a work area (such as a removable media).
-This takes longer but a backup of the data is a nice side effect.
+This takes longer but has the benefit of producing a backup.

 Long file paths and long file names

 In hierarchical file systems, files are accessed by means of a path that is a branching list of directories containing the file.
 Different file systems have different limits on the depth of the path.
-File systems also have a limit on the length of an individual filename.
+File systems also have a limit on the length of an individual file name.

 Copying files with long names or located in paths of significant depth from one file system to another may cause undesirable results.
 This depends on how the utility doing the copying handles the discrepancy.